pedroafmonteiro/project1-da-leic/README.md

 3. Follow the on-screen menu to select your desired routing option
 4. Enter source and destination locations, along with any constraints
 5. View the results showing the optimal route and timing information

-## Technical Implementation

-The project uses modern C++ techniques including:

-- Template metaprogramming for flexible graph structures
-- Priority queues for efficient path finding
-- Smart pointers for memory management
-- Object-oriented design patterns

-## Contributors

-Design and implementation by the project team for the Algorithms and Data Structures course at FEUP.